Crypto News News

 Luz said it seems like the government of Nigeria is not interested in having a good relationship with the people in the crypto space.

-The government blames the current exchange rate of 1,800 naira to $1 on OTC traders trading USDT for naira on the P2P market.
+The Nigerian government has attributed the current exchange rate of 1,800 naira to $1 to OTC traders engaging in USDT for naira transactions on the P2P market.
+However, Luz refutes this claim, arguing that the crypto industry is not responsible for the economic downturn or the naira’s decline.

 Luz insists blaming OTC traders for the current naira value is incorrect as the crypto industry isn’t responsible for the economic downturn or the naira’s decline.
 He said: